Peak Day Partners FAQ

 -

-We will call Event Days only on weekdays; holidays and weekends will be excluded.
 Event Days occur when the day-ahead temperature is forecasted to be at or above 98 degrees Fahrenheit.
-(We use the National Weather Service forecast temperature data, which averages the temperatures of five locations: San Jose, Concord, Red Bluff, Sacramento, and Fresno.)
-We may call supplementary Event Days if we determine that additional Event Days are necessary based on alert notifications by the California Independent System Operator (CAISO), or based on market or weather conditions.
+(We use the National Weather Service forecast temperature data.
+It averages the temperatures of five locations: San Jose, Concord, Red Bluff, Sacramento, and Fresno.)
+We may call supplementary Event Days if we determine that more Event Days are necessary.
+We will base our decision on alert notifications by the California Independent System Operator (CAISO), or on market or weather conditions.
 We may also call Event Days to meet the six Event Day season minimum.

 -